2.1 – What is the stock market?

 - NRI’s and OCI – These are people of Indian origin but based outside India

-- Domestic Institutions – These are large corporate entities based in India.
-A classic example would be the LIC of India.
+- Domestic Institutions – These are corporate entities in India

-- Domestic Asset Management Companies (AMC) – Typical participants in this category would be the mutual fund companies such as SBI Mutual Fund, DSP Black Rock, Fidelity Investments, HDFC AMC, etc.
+- Domestic Asset Management Companies (AMC) – Mutual fund companies like SBI Mutual Fund, HDFC AMC, Edelweiss, ICICI Pru, etc.

 - Foreign Institutional Investors – Non-Indian corporate entities.
 These could be foreign asset management companies, hedge funds, and other investors.

-Now, irrespective of the category of market participant, everyone’s agenda is the same – to make profitable transactions.
+Now, irrespective of who participates in the market, the agenda for all is to make profitable transactions.
 More bluntly put – to make money.

 In India, the stock market regulator is called The Securities and Exchange Board of India, often referred to as SEBI.
-The objective of SEBI is to promote the development of stock exchanges, protect the interest of retail investors, and regulate market participants and financial intermediaries’ activities.
+SEBI aims to promote the development of stock exchanges, protect the interest of retail investors, and regulate market participants’ and financial intermediaries’ activities.
 In general, SEBI ensures:

-- The stock exchanges (BSE and NSE) conducts its business fairly
+- The stock exchange conducts its business fairly

 - Participants don’t get involved in unfair practices

-- Corporate’s don’t use the markets to unduly benefit themselves (Example – Satyam Computers)
+- Corporates don’t use the markets to benefit themselves (Satyam Computers) unduly

-- Large investors with huge cash pile should not manipulate the markets
+- Large investors with mega cash piles should not manipulate the markets

 - Overall development of markets

-Given the above objectives, it becomes imperative for SEBI to regulate the following entities.
+Given the above objectives, it becomes imperative for SEBI to regulate all the entities which are involved in the market.
 All the entities mentioned below are directly involved in the stock markets.
-Malpractice by anyone of the following entities can disrupt what is otherwise a harmonious market in India.
+Malpractice by any of the following entities can disrupt what is otherwise a harmonious market in India.

-SEBI has prescribed a set of rules and regulations to each one of these entities.
+SEBI has prescribed a set of rules and regulations for each entity.
 The entity should operate within the legal framework as prescribed by SEBI.
-The specific rules applicable to a specific entity are made available by SEBI on their website.
+The specific rules applicable to a specific entity are made available by SEBI on its website.
 They are published under the ‘Legal Framework’ section of their site.